reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/objectives.md

 These objectives targeting for some scalar characteristic of solution:

-* `minimize-cost`: minimizes total transport cost calculated for all routes
+* `minimize-cost`: minimizes total transport cost calculated for all routes.
+Here, total transport cost is seen as linear combination of total time and distance
 * `minimize-distance`: minimizes total distance of all routes
 * `minimize-duration`: minimizes total duration of all routes
 * `minimize-unassigned`: minimizes amount of unassigned jobs.
 Although, solver tries to minimize amount of